Select Other Language

 Your team can help you address the following topics:

-Child Care Licensing: Your state licensing regulations give guidance about policies you need to observe.
-NACCRRA's State Licensing Information Map provides you with a direct link to the office in your state that is responsible for child care licensing.
+Child care licensing: Your state licensing regulations give guidance about policies you need to observe.
+Child Care Aware's State by State Resource Map provides you with a direct link to the office in your state that is responsible for child care licensing.

 Facility design: You will need to plan for many types of spaces for a variety of uses.
 Think about how the following needs would apply to either a child care center or family child care program.